Malferrari48/HPC_assignments_group7/README.md

 ```
 to load the cuda library.

-Attention: for the Cuda program the following command flags could be avoided
+Attention: for the Cuda program the following command flags should be avoided
 ``` bash
 -DPOLYBENCH_TIME -DPOLYBENCH_DUMP_ARRAYS
 ```